We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The company is currently unable to process results from people in the states of New York and New Jersey.

 These tests may not always be accurate, so a person should interpret their results with caution and seek follow-up tests with a healthcare professional.
+Alternatively, people may speak to their doctor instead of using an at-home allergy test.

 The American College of Asthma, Allergy & Immunology recommends seeing a healthcare professional if: